file-format/Docs/en/word-processing/docx.md

 ## DOCX File Format Specifications - More Information

-A Docx file comprises of a collection of XML files that are contained inside a ZIP archive.
+A DOCX file comprises of a collection of XML files that are contained inside a ZIP archive.
 The contents of a new Word document can be viewed by unzipping its contents.
 The collection contains a list of XML files that are categorized as:

 * MetaData Files - contains information about other files available in the archive
 * Document - contains the actual contents of the document